managedkaos/merge-pull-request/README.md

 - N/A

 # Examples
-Here's an example workflow that uses the Merginator action.
+Here's an example workflow that uses the Merginator.
 The workflow is triggered by a `PULL_REQUEST` and checks for the following before merging the PR:
 - The PR author is one of "managedkaos" or "octocat"
 - The code associted with the PR passes `pylint app.py`